anthonylebrun/sass-bridge/README.md

 ## Sass to JavaScript Types

-Some types are similar between Sass and JavaScript, and type conversion for the following is automatic:
+Some types are similar between Sass and JavaScript, and type conversion for the following types are automatic:

 ### Booleans
 Sass booleans will convert to JS booleans